ItsElijahWood/assetnode/docs/setup.md

 sudo apt install php composer -y
 ```

-### 3️⃣ Install Dependencies
+### 3️⃣ Install Dependencies and Database
 Navigate to the project directory and run:
 ```bash
 composer install
 ```
 This will install all required dependencies specified in `composer.json`.

 ---